paulgavrikov/CNN-Filter-DB/README.md

 ## Prepare
-Download `dataset.h5` from https://kaggle.com/paulgavrikov/cnn-filter-db.
+Download `dataset.h5`.
 This file contains the filters and meta information as individual datasets.
+If the filename ends with `.xz` you first need to decompress it: `xz -dv data.csv.xz`.
+Note that this will increase size by 225%.

 The filters are linked as a `Nx9` `numpy.float32` array under the `/filter` dataset.
 Every row is one filter and the row number is also the filter ID (i.e. the first row is filter ID 0).
 To reshape a filter `f` back to its original shape use `f.reshape(3, 3)`.

 The meta information is stored as a `pandas.DataFrame` under `/meta`.
 Following is an *out of order* list of column keys with a short description.
 Other column keys can and should be ignored.
 The table has a Multiindex on `[model_id, conv_depth, conv_depth]`.